Permanent Collection

 Cast and forged adze with hollow, cylindrical shaft hole/socket with gently flared blade.

-View Adze blade in our digital repository...
+View this Adze blade in our online collection...

 Northwestern Iran, Shallow bowl